Diagnosis & Symptoms of Varicose Veins

 WHAT ARE SOME OF THE SYMPTOMS OF VARICOSE VEINS?

 Normal leg veins work against gravity taking blood from the legs back to the heart.
-One-way flow valves in leg veins help prevent blood from flowing backwards, or refluxing, toward the feet.
+One-way flow valves in leg veins help prevent blood from flowing backward, or refluxing, toward the feet.
 When these valves malfunction and backward flow occurs, it is called venous reflux or venous insufficiency.
 A superficial vein that refluxes is called a varicose vein.
 This backward flow causes veins to bulge and become symptomatic.
 Reflux causes legs to:

 - Feel heavy, achy & tired